talamoig/icinga/README.md

      class {'::icinga': }

-With default parameters a MySQL database will be accessed on localhost.
-Its name must be `icinga` and the used credentials are `icinga` as username and `icinga` as password.
+With default parameters icinga will connect to a MySQL database on localhost named `icinga`.
+The used credentials are `icinga`/`icinga` as username/password.
 This is equivalent to:

      class {'::icinga':